Go Salsa Dancing, Mix Cocktails, and Perfect Your Cooking Skills in Puerto Rico — All Without Leaving Home (Video)

 Friday, April 3 (6 - 6:40 p.m.
 ET): Enjoy a Bomba Dance Performance

-Let loose after a long week and get your body grooving to the rhythm while tuning in to this vibrant dance performance.
-Sheila Osorio and musician Marcos Peñazola Cruz will put on quite the show featuring bomba, a traditional Afro-Puerto Rican dance, which was born in the Puerto Rican town of Loiza.
-Check out the Instagram Live at @discoverpuertorico to join.
+Let loose after a long week and get your body grooving to the rhythm while watching this vibrant dance performance.
+Sheila Osorio and musician Marcos Peñazola Cruz will put on quite the show featuring bomba, a traditional Afro-Puerto Rican dance, which originated in the Puerto Rican town of Loiza.
+Tune in on Instagram Live at @discoverpuertorico.